speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Species.md

 ***Alignment.*** Ardennians' peaceful nature causes them to tend toward the light side, though there are exceptions.

 ***Size.*** Ardennians typically stand 4 to 4 and a half feet tall and weigh around 60 lbs.
-Regardless of your position in that range, your size is Small.
+Regardless of your position in that range, your size is Medium.

-***Speed.*** Your base walking speed is 25 feet.
+***Speed.*** Your base walking speed is 30 feet.

 ***Darkvision.*** You have a keen eyesight, especially in the dark.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.